playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 });
 ```

 This code is what we'll need to run a `console.log` every time a user sends a message.
-However, _we'll need to setup more to get this code actually running due to Slack's permissions systems_ and such.
+However, _we'll need to set things up more to get this code actually working due to Slack's permissions systems_ and such.
 For now, we'll save this code to `index.js` in the same folder we saved our `package.json` file.

 Another thing that was mentioned in the code sample was the `process.env.SLACK_SIGNING_SECRET`.
 This is the key that Slack will use to connect your code to your workspace.
-We'll want to keep in mind how to store the signing secret (as the name implies, _we want to keep this key a secret as otherwise anyone can highjack your Slack app_).
-As the above code hints at, it's suggested to use an environmental file or configuration.
+We'll want to keep in mind how to store the signing secret (as the name implies, _we want to keep this key a secret as otherwise anyone can hijack your Slack app_).
+As the above code hints at, it's suggested to use an environment variable file or configuration.

-While environmental variables are typically assigned by system configurations, to make development easier, we'll setup a `.env` file with the expected credentials.
-Then, to inject the `.env` file contents into our `process`, we'll run our code using [the `env-cmd` package](https://www.npmjs.com/package/env-cmd).
+While environment variables are typically assigned by system configurations, we'll make development easier by setting up a `.env` file with the expected credentials.
+Then, to inject the `.env` file contents into our process, we'll run our code using [the `env-cmd` package](https://www.npmjs.com/package/env-cmd).
 We'll start by installing the package:

 ```
 npm i env-cmd